Your liver is a vital organ and essential part of your body’s detoxification system.

 A separate study found that melatonin had protective effects against liver injuries, albeit the potential clinical applications for liver disease were limited in research.

 Similar studies lend to the suggestion that melatonin is not entirely harmful to the liver, and that oral supplements can be taken safely for most healthy adults.
-By comparison, melatonin is generally not as dangerous to your liver as alcohol is (although you should avoid mixing the two).
+By comparison, melatonin is not as dangerous to your liver as alcohol is (although you should avoid mixing the two).

 However, those with a liver condition should still consult with their physician before they take supplements that might affect their liver function.